Rules for the 16th International Edvard Grieg Piano Competition

 • In principle, thirty (30) candidates will be selected to compete in Round 1 of the Competition;

-• In principle, twelve (12) competitors will be selected to compete in Round 2;
+• Twelve (12) competitors will be selected to compete in Round 2;

-• In principle, six (6) will be selected to compete in the Semi-final Round; and
+• Six (6) will be selected to compete in the Semi-final Round; and

-• No more than three (3) will be selected to compete in the Final Round.
+• Three (3) will be selected to compete in the Final Round.

-The Competition will be open to the public.
+The Competition will be open to the public, and there will be a live video streaming of the Competition.

-The Competition Repertoire must be played from memory, except from Christian Blom's Butterfly in Round 2 (if chosen), the Edvard Grieg songs in the Semi-final, Harald Sæverud's Piano Concerto in the Final Round (if chosen), and modern piano pieces by appointment with the Competition.
+The Competition Repertoire must be played from memory, except from Synne Skouen's commissioned piece in Round 2 (if chosen), the Edvard Grieg songs in the Semi-final, Harald Sæverud's Piano Concerto in the Final Round (if chosen), and modern piano pieces by appointment with the Competition.

-The Jury assesses the interpretations of each competitor on the basis of the Jury Rules.
-The Jury awards regulation prizes, special prizes and distinctions.
+The Jury assesses the interpretations of each competitor on the basis of the Jury Rules (that will be published prior to the competition).
+The Jury awards main prizes and special prizes.
 In addition, an Audience Prize and an Orchestra's Prize will be awarded in the Final Round of the Competition.

-The finalists will be awarded the following prizes:
+The finalists will be awarded the following main prizes:

 The Jury’s decisions are final and not subject to appeal.